Questions? Email or call 1-626-794-3119.

 “Even by current high standards, the full-spread art is uncommonly photorealistic.” — Kirkus Reviews

 - WINNER: Selected for Vancouver, British Columbia’s 2015 Reading Lights Program (2015)

 - WINNER: Best Books for Kids & Teens, Canadian Children’s Book Centre (2012)

 - Finalist: Silver Birch Express Award, Ontario Library Association (2013)

-In this science-informed followup to Ankylosaur Attack, Daniel Loxton tells a dramatic paleofiction tale of perhaps the largest flying animal ever to exist — the mighty pterosaur Quetzalcoatlus.
+This science-informed followup to Ankylosaur Attack tells a dramatic paleofiction tale of perhaps the largest flying animal ever to exist — the mighty pterosaur Quetzalcoatlus.
 While stalking a riverside for breakfast, the giraffe-sized pterosaur finds himself on the menu for a pack of small but ravenous feathered Velociraptor-like dinosaurs called Saurornitholestes.
 Can the giant escape from his Lilliputian assailants?
 Inspired by real-world fossil discoveries, this photorealistic adventure will delight and astonish.
-This is book two in the Tales of Prehistoric Life series.

 “[A] riveting picture book…visually stunning…intriguing and original…an imaginative, scientifically based gem…”

 - WINNER: Victoria Children’s Book Prize Winner (2014)